Avijitma123/TemporalStdMaxer/README.md

-## TemporalStdMaxer: Maximize Temporal Context with only Max Pooling for Temporal Action Localization
+## TemporalStdMaxer: Maximize Temporal Context with Pooling & Standard Deviation for Temporal Action Localization
-This is the official implementation of the paper [TemporalMaxer](https://arxiv.org/pdf/2303.09055.pdf).

-We release the training and testing code for THUMOS, EPIC-Kitchen 100 (verb, noun), and MultiTHUMOS datasets.
+We release the training and testing code for  EPIC-Kitchen 100 (verb, noun).

 ## Operating Systems and Specs
 * Ubuntu 18.04.5 LTS